 - res/values/dimens.xml: This file contains different dimension used in the application.
 This file is not created automatically.
 We need to create it when needed.

 - res/values/strings.xml: This file contains different strings used in the application.

 - res/values/styles.xml: This file contains different styles used in the application.

 res/raw: You can create this folder in res folder and store audio, video etc. into it.

-This tutorial covers android project’s folder structure when you create any project using android studio.
-We have tried to cover the topic in detail.
+This tutorial covers android app project structure when you create any project using android studio.
+Now, we know android app file structures – what is AndroidManifest.xml file, build.gradle files etc. We have tried to cover the topic in detail.
 If you have any query, please feel free to contact us at below contacts.
 Checkout android official page to know more in detail